List of The 39 Clues characters: Henry Cahill

 Henry Cahill (from Attleboro, Massachusetts) is the paternal grandfather of Grace Cahill.
 He was married to Flora Cahill St. James but had a child with Hae-In Oh.
 He is a Madrigal.
 He does not have a card.

 Flora Cahill St. James

 Flora Cahill née Cahill-St. James (from Attleboro, Massachusetts) is the paternal grandmother of Grace Cahill.
 She was married to Henry Cahill.
 She is a Madrigal.
 She does not have a card.

 Nataliya Ruslanovna Radova

 Nataliya Ruslanovna Radova, more commonly known as NRR, (from Volgograd, Russia) is the daughter of Grand Duchess Anastasia Nikolaevna of Russia and Ruslan Radova, the former branch leader of the Lucians.
 She suffers from hemophilia (a continuation of the Royal Haemophilia Line), and owns the ring of Czar Nikolai I of Russia.
-It is revealed in the Black Book of Buried Secrets that she was a Lucian double agent.
+It is revealed in the Black Book of Buried Secrets that she was a Lucian double agent that spied for the Madrigal Branch, which orchestrated the murder of the Romanov family, but saved Anastasia Nikolaevna from execution.
+Though she remained an official Lucian, the Grand Duchess became loyal to the Madrigal cause and taught Nataliya their values.
 She does not have a card.